Essential Oil First Aid Kit

 Essential Oil Emergency Kit

-So, what are the six essential oils that Wild As The Wind recommend?
+So, what are the six emergency essential oils recommended by Wild As The Wind?

 - Lavender Essential Oil